-GLOSSARY OF TERMS Actuarial Accrued Liability Total accumulated cost to fund pension or Other Postemployment Benefits (OPEB) arising from service in all prior years.
+Actuarial Accrued Liability Total accumulated cost to fund pension or Other Postemployment Benefits (OPEB) arising from service in all prior years.
 Actuarial Cost Method Technique used to assign or allocate, in a systematic and consistent manner, the expected cost of a pension or OPEB plan for a group of plan members to the years of service that give rise to that cost.
-Actuarial Present Value of Future Benefits Amount which, together with future interest, is expected to be sufficient to pay all future benefits.
-Actuarial Valuation Study of probable amounts of future pension benefits and the necessary amount of contributions to fund those benefits.
+Actuarial Present Value Amount which, together with future interest, is expected to be sufficient to pay all future benefits. of Future Benefits Actuarial Valuation Study of probable amounts of future pension benefits and the necessary amount of contributions to fund those benefits.
 Actuary Person who performs mathematical calculations pertaining to pension or OPEB and insurance benefits based on specific procedures and assumptions.
 Annual Required Contribution Disclosure measure of annual pension or OPEB cost.
-GASB 25 Governmental Accounting Standards Board Statement Number 25 which specifies how the Annual Required Contribution (ARC) is to be calculated.
-GASB 43 Governmental Accounting Standards Board Statement Number 43 which specifies how the Annual Required Contribution (ARC) is to be calculated and disclosure requirement for CEABF.
+GASB 67 Governmental Accounting Standards Board Statement Number 67 GASB 43 Governmental Accounting Standards Board Statement Number 43 which specifies how the Annual Required Contribution (ARC) is to be calculated and disclosure requirement for CEABF.
 GASB 45 Governmental Accounting Standards Board Statement Number 45 which specifies how to calculate the Annual OPEB Cost that the employer recognizes.
 Maturity Ratio The ratio of the actuarial accrued liability for members who are no longer active to the total actuarial accrued liability.
 A ratio of over 50% indicates a mature plan.
 The higher the maturity ratio, the more volatile the contribution rate will be from year to year given actuarial gains and losses.
 Normal Cost That portion of the actuarial present value of benefits assigned to a particular year in respect to an individual participant or the Plan as a whole.
-Unfunded Actuarial Accrued Liability (UAAL) The portion of the actuarial accrued liability not offset by plan assets.
-Vested Benefits Benefits which are unconditionally guaranteed regardless of employment status.
+Unfunded Actuarial The portion of the actuarial accrued liability not offset by plan assets.
+Accrued Liability (UAAL) Vested Benefits Benefits which are unconditionally guaranteed regardless of employment status.